 On the other hand, the war accelerated the refining capacity of Trinidad, which had been so severely curtailed during the depression.
-Once before, in 1918, the refining capabilities of Trinidad had "contributed to the wave of oil on which the Allies floated to victory," as an article in the Shell magazine of 1967 writes.
+Once before, in 1918, the refining capabilities of Trinidad had "contributed to the wave of oil on which the Allies floated to victory," as an article in the Shell magazine of 1967 has it.
 But this time, its contribution was both more timely and more important.
 Even though in the planning stages since 1936, the start-up of these plants coincided with the commencement of hostilities between Germany and the United Kingdom, and as such the initiative constituted a valuable contribution to the war effort.
-Aviation spirit from the newly constructed iso-octane plant in Trinidad fuelled the Hurricanes and Spitfires of the Royal Air Force in the critical Battle of Britain in 1940.
-The accelerating war machine required supplies in much greater volume, and the Pointe-a-Pierre refinery in Trinidad was chosen to provide 100octane aviation fuel for the air forces of the Allies.